hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 A `boot_diagnostics` block supports the following:

-* `storage_account_uri` - (Required) The Primary/Secondary Endpoint for the Azure Storage Account which should be used to store Boot Diagnostics, including Console Output and Screenshots from the Hypervisor.
+* `storage_account_uri` - (Optional) The Primary/Secondary Endpoint for the Azure Storage Account which should be used to store Boot Diagnostics, including Console Output and Screenshots from the Hypervisor.

 ---